beancount/fava/fava/docs/features.md

 command-line tool.
 For an explanation of how these queries work see the [Beancount Query Language Reference](http://furius.ca/beancount/doc/query).

-If you add `query` directives to your Beancount file, there'll be a dropdown on the Query report to quickly select them.

 Fava supports downloading the result of these queries in various file formats.
 By default, only exporting to `csv` is supported.
 For support of `xls`, `xlsx` and `ods`, install Fava with the `excel` feature:

     pip3 install fava[excel]

+## Adding Transactions

+By clicking the `+` button or using the `n` keyboard shortcut you can open a form to insert a transaction to your Beancount file.
+This transaction will be inserted at the end of your file or where the first `FAVA-INSERT-MARKER` is found.
+If you want to set a bookmark to this form, adding `#add-transaction` to any URL in Fava will open it on load.

 ## Up-to-date indicators